surma/surma.dev/content/things/webgpu.md

 A _physical_ device is the GPU itself, often distinguished between built-in GPUs and discrete GPUs.
 Commonly, any given device has exactly one GPU, but it also possible to have two or more GPUs.
 For example, Microsoft’s SurfaceBook famously has a low-powered integrated GPU and a high-performance discrete GPU between which the operating system will switch on demand.

 The _driver_ — provided by the GPU manufacturer — will expose the GPU’s capabilities to the operating system in a way the OS understands and expects.
-The operating system in turn can expose it to applications, using the graphics APIs the operating system offers, like Vulcan or Metal.
+The operating system in turn can expose it to applications, using the graphics APIs the operating system offers, like Vulkan or Metal.

 The GPU is a shared resource.
 It is not only used by many applications at the same time, but also controls what you see on your monitor.
 There needs to be something that enables multiple processes to use the GPU concurrently, so that each app can put their own UI on screen without interfering with other apps or even maliciously reading other apps’ data.
 To each process, it looks like they have sole control over the physical GPU, but that is obviously not really the case.
 This multiplexing is mostly done by the driver and the operating system.